PhilBoileau/simChef-case-study/results/empirical-fdr-comparison/docs/dgps/NLM with TEM.md

 where $\beta_1 = \ldots = \beta_{20} = 1$ and $\beta_{21} = \ldots =
 \beta_{100} = 0$, and where $\gamma_1 = \ldots = \gamma_{50} = 5$ and
 $\gamma_{51} = \ldots = \gamma_{100} = 0$.

+Again, 200 datasets are generated for each sample size: 125, 250 and 500.